melonJS

 this.body.setMaxVelocity(3, 15);

-// apply a postive or negative force when pressing left of right key
+// apply a positive or negative force when pressing left of right key

 update(dt) {